yardgnome18/GF_Repo/docs/html/_sources/Chop_Thai_Salad_w_Peanut_Sauce.rst.txt

 Instructions
 -------------

+Shred kale, cabbage, carrots with food processor.
+Chop peanuts and cilantro with processor.
+Matchstick pepper and mango.
+Combine in a large bowl.

-Place all dressing ingredients in a blender (coconut milk through salt) and blend on high speed until very smooth.
+Place all dressing ingredients in food processor (coconut milk through salt) and blend on high speed until very smooth.

 Place dressing in a saucepan, bring to a boil then simmer until reduced and thickened, about 10 minutes.

-Set aside to cool.
+Set dressing aside to cool.

-Place remaining ingredients into a large bowl, toss with dressing and serve immediately.
+Toss salad with dressing and serve immediately.